-Currently, Pa. state law provides protection for EMS personnel, such as doctors, residents, interns, registered nurses, licensed practical nurses, and several other professions who work in emergency services.
-However, it does not include “health care practitioners” – i.e. any health care professional who has a license, permit, or certificate from the state’s Bureau of Professional and Occupational Affairs.
-SB 351 would close that loophole and include health care practitioners as a protected class under the law.
+Prior to the law's passage, Pennsylvania law provided protection for EMS personnel, such as doctors, residents, interns, registered nurses, licensed practical nurses, and several other professions who work in emergency services.
+However, it did not include “health care practitioners.”
+The new law classifies an assault on a health care practitioner as a felony.

 Allowing a Health Care Worker’s Last Name to Be Omitted from ID Badge

 Senate Bill 842 (now known as Act 54 of 2020), introduced by Sen. Kristin Phillips-Hill, strengthens protections for health care workers by allowing an employee’s last name to be omitted from an identification badge.

 The new law also amends the state’s Health Care Facilities Act by adding the following provision concerning employees who have the same first name: